Are you planning a trip to Turkey?

 Hours: The palace is open every day (except Mondays) year-round, from 9:00 am to 6:00 pm.
 You can buy tickets up until 5:00 pm.
 (It’s closed, however, on religious days).

-Guided tours: See this highly-rated guided tour by licensed English-speaking guides, with skip-the-line tickets.
+Guided tours: These guided tours of the palace are carried out by licensed English-speaking guides, and they include skip-the-line tickets.

 Soak in a Turkish hammam